Tobin's Q and Inequality

 Slides (presentation at the Washington Center for Equitable Growth.
 May, 2018)

 Abstract: Since the early 1980s, aggregate equity Tobin's Q has experienced a secular increase in the US, as equity wealth and corporate physical capital have followed divergent trajectories.
 During the same period, labor productivity and wages have significantly decoupled, leading to a decline in the U.S. corporate labor share.
-We build an incomplete markets model with heterogeneous agents (in the Bewley-Hugget-Aiyagari tradition) with financial assets, capital taxation and monopoly rents that explains the connection between these phenomena.
+We build an incomplete markets model with heterogeneous agents with financial assets, capital taxation and monopoly rents that explains the connection between these phenomena.
 Our model is consistent with several stylized facts of the U.S. economy since 1980.
 The joint evolution of capital taxation and the rise of monopoly rents explain the decrease in investment flows and the observed rise in asset prices.
 Wage-productivity decoupling is the natural response not only to the rise of rents, but also to investment sluggishness when capital and labor are complements.
 Our model also explains the historical upsurge of equity returns.
 By explicitly modelling the interaction between monopoly rents and different capital taxes, our framework sheds new light on the recent debate on capital taxation in the U.S. and elsewhere.
 We show that the secular increase in the relative value of financial wealth had strong effects in general equilibrium, rendering a more unequal market allocation of income.
 These secular trends in taxes and market structure have reduced welfare.
 This is because the increase of financial wealth, which is mostly experienced by the richest households, has occurred at the expense of corporate investment and labor earnings, which are the main source of income for a large portion of the population.

 PDF (new version!)